TeskaLabs/splang-docs/docs/expressions/parsec.md

 - Field `year` is optional.
 If not specified, the _smart year_ function will be used.
 - Fields `hour`, `minute`, `second`,  `microsecond`, `nanosecond` are optional.
 If not specified, the default value 0 will be used.
 - Specifying microseconds field like `microseconds?`, allow to parse microseconds or not  depends on their present in the input string.
 - Field `timezone` is optional.
 If not specified, the default value `UTC` will be used.
-  - `timezone` can be specified in two different formats.
+It can be specified in two different formats.
     1. `Z`, `+08:00` - parsed from the input string.
     2. `Europe/Prague` - specified as a constant value.